Anthem has no text

 1. Crimea will not invade any country, even if bordering

-2. If any country will invade Crimea even with conventional army, Crimea can retaliate, using tactical or strategical nukes.
+2. If any country will invade Crimea (with conventional army included), Crimea can retaliate, using tactical or strategical nukes.

 From 1300 BC, the name for native population was "Kimmerians".
 In 700 BC, Saqa tribes had arrived from Turan steppes in east.
-Them mixed highly with kimmerians, and adopted protoiranic Black Sea culture.
+They intermarried with kimmerians, and adopted protoiranic Black Sea culture.

 In 550 BC Theodosia, Kerch, Sevastopol, Kherson, Odessa, Mariupol (now Zhdanov), Tana (now Rostov) were founded by greeks.

 In 300 BC Aq-Meçit was founded by Saqa tribes by greek name "Neapolis" and became a new capital.
 Now it is called Simferopol and is a biggest city of Lesser Crimea Prefecture.